mrkamel/kafka_sync/README.md

 end
 ```

-such that a background worker can fetch these messages in batches and
+such that background workers can fetch these messages in batches and
-update/index the models for the respective id's.
+update/index the records of the respective id's.
 However, `after_save`,
 `after_touch` and `after_destroy` only send a delay message to kafka.
 These
 delay messages don't have to be fetched immediately but instead after e.g. 5
 minutes.
 This provides a safety net for cases where something crashes in
 between the database commit and the `after_commit` callback.
 Checkout the
 `Delayer` for details.
 Instead, the `after_commit` callback sends a message to
 kafka which can be fetched immediately such that your index updates in
 near-realtime.
 If something crashes in between, the delay message will be
-fetched after 5 minutes and update the index (eventual consistency).
+fetched after 5 minutes and update/fix the index (eventual consistency).

 Due to the combination of delay messages and instant messages, you'll never
 have to to do a full re-index after server crashes again, because your indexes